Build Your Savings Account With Ghost Payments

 One was a monthly bill for invisible braces that I had paid at $99 per month for 18 months.

 The other was a past due credit card debt that had entered collections.
-I paid $50 per month for two years on that one.
+I paid $50 per month for two years.

-The gods of financial freedom must have been looking out for me at that time.
-Before I had a chance to start burning the extra cash, a great friend told me about the ghost payment method.
+The gods of financial freedom must have been looking out for me, because before I had a chance to hit "Add To Cart," I heard about the ghost payment savings method.

 I was initially disappointed in having to continue dishing out the money, but a year later, I couldn’t have been happier with my decision.